Girlfriend Guide

 It was artsy.
 It was fun.
 It was whimsical.
 It was… silly.

-There were a lot fewer purple gradients, gray-and-white minimalistic squares, and just overall boring software.
+There were fewer purple gradients, gray-and-white minimalistic squares, and otherwise uninspired software.

-When the Apple app store came out, you could download an app that let you pretend to drink beer.
+When the Apple App Store first came out, you could download an app that let you pretend to drink beer.
 The reason?
 Nobody really asked.

 Or, remember when Frutiger Aero-style UIs were everywhere?